IFRS 1: Presentation and Disclosure

 IFRS 1 requires entities to explain the effect of the transition to IFRS on their financial position, financial performance, and cash flows.
 For example, it requires entities to present certain reconciliations between accounting amounts under the previous GAAP and that under IFRS.

 An entity is permitted to use the fair value of an item of property, plant and equipment at the date of transition to IFRSs as its deemed cost at that date.
 If it does so, the entity is required to disclose the aggregate of these fair values and aggregate adjustments from the previous GAAP.

 Additionally, interim financial reports covering part of the period of the first IFRS financial statement are also required to include reconciliations from the previous GAAP, among other requirements.

 History and Amendments

 The project on the first-time adoption of IFRSs was added to IASB's agenda in September 2001, IFRS 1 was issued in June 2003, and a restructured version was issued on November 24, 2008.
 There have been several amendments to the standard since it was released, including an amendment in December 2010 to guide entities emerging from severe hyperinflation.

+Illustrative Examples

+1. Reconciliation of Equity at Transition Date

+Scenario: An entity adopts IFRS on January 1, 2024.
+Under previous local GAAP, it capitalized research costs of $50,000, which must be expensed under IAS 38 (IFRS).